Editor's choice: OppLoans Installment Loans

 Check the websites of any providers you’re interested in to confirm they operate Michigan.

 Lenders require you to be at least 18 years old, a citizen or permanent resident of the US and that you have a regular source of income.
 If you meet these basic requirements, you’ll need to supply your Social Security number, date of birth, information about your employment, contact details and a valid form of ID to fully complete your application.

 If you’re applying online, you’ll also need to give the lender access to your checking account.
 This is so your loan can be deposited directly and your payments debited when your loan is due.
 Be careful, though–if you don’t have enough to pay back your loan, you can be charged overdraft fees by the bank and a NSF fee by the lender.

-A payday loan can be a good option when you’re facing a financial crisis like an unexpected bill or a shortfall in your budget, but they aren’t long-term solutions to financial problems.
-When you’re looking into payday loans, spend some time contacting local programs like Project FRESH or the Michican Medicare/Medicade Assitance Program (MMAP).
+A payday loan can be a good option when you’re facing a financial crisis like an unexpected bill or a shortfall in your budget, but they aren’t best for long-term solutions to ongoing financial problems.
+Consider contacting local programs like Project FRESH or the Michican Medicare/Medicade Assitance Program (MMAP).
 These can help take care of other bills while you work on paying down your debt.

 When you’re looking into paday loans, be sure to consider all the costs, how much interest you’ll be charged and the other options available to you before making a decision.
 Payday loans can be expensive, but when you’re in a rough patch, they can be used to get by and help pay down other debts.